-To date, out of a total of 9 production licences, Total E &P Uganda B.V (Total E&P Uganda) holds 3 production licences over 4 fields issued in 2016.
-Tullow Uganda Operations Pty (Tullow Uganda) holds 5 production licences over 9 fields issued in 2016 and CNOOC Uganda Limited (CNOOC) holds 1 production licence over the Kingfisher field issued in 2012.
-Total E&P's application for additional 3 production licences is under review by the Government.
+To date, 9 production licences have been issued.
+Out of a total of 9 production licences, TotalEnergies

+E&P holds 8 production licences over 13 fields issued in 2016.
+Five of the production licences held by

+TotalEnergies E&P over 9 fields were transferred from Tullow Uganda effective 1 January 2020.
+CNOOC Uganda holds 1 production licence over the Kingfisher field issued in 2012.
+Total Energies E&P's application for additional 3 production licences is under review by the Government.

 On the other hand, there are 3 exploration licences operated by Armour Energy Limited which holds an exploration licence over the Kanywataba block issued in 2017 and Oranto Petroleum Limited which holds two stratigraphic licences over Ngassa shallow and deep plays.

-Overall, the licence areas represent about 10% of the Albertine Graben while 90% is not licenced.
+Overall, the licenced areas represent about 10% of the Albertine Graben while 90% are not licenced.

 In May 2019, the Government of Uganda through the Ministry of Energy and Mineral Development announced areas open for bidding for petroleum exploration.
-This is the second licensing round in Uganda.
-This licensing round covered 5 blocks in the Albertine Graben.
+This is the second licensing round in other factors including the establishment of additional petroleum resources and reserves.
+These blocks have seismic data coverage from past exploration.
 The applications for qualifications should have been submitted by September 2019, with the Government of Uganda expecting to sign Production Sharing Agreements and issue exploration licences to successful firms by December 2020.
+However due to the Covid-19 Pandemic that greatly impacted the oil and gas sector, the Ministry of Energy and Mineral Development (MEMD) communicated the postponement of the submission of applications for qualification by interested applicants to 30 September 2020.
+The applications are being reviewed by the MEMD.
+One of the applicant's is Uganda National Oil Company (UNOC), which intends to participate through a joint venture with a partner having operatorship capacity.